Romeo Miller: Basketball career

 Miller played basketball as a point guard for one year at Windward High School before he transferred and became a three-year starter at Beverly Hills High School.
 As a junior, during the 2005–06 high school season, he averaged 13.9 points and 5.6 assists per game.
 As a senior, during the 2006–07 high school season, he averaged 8.6 points and 9.0 assists per game.

 In the summer of 2006, Miller was invited to the Reebok-sponsored ABCD Camp, a basketball camp in the US.
-The Teaneck, New Jersey-based camp, an invitation-only basketball showcase, was previously attended by high-profile National Basketball Association (NBA) players including Kobe Bryant, Stephon Marbury, Tracy McGrady, LeBron James, and Carmelo Anthony.
+The Teaneck, New Jersey–based camp, an invitation-only basketball showcase, was previously attended by high-profile National Basketball Association (NBA) players including Kobe Bryant, Stephon Marbury, Tracy McGrady, LeBron James, and Carmelo Anthony.
 Surrounded by future NBA players such as O. J. Mayo, Derrick Rose, and Kevin Love, Miller averaged less than 2 points a game and struggled throughout the camp.
 Sonny Vaccaro, the longtime director of the ABCD Camp, explained that he invited Miller to the 2006 camp, "primarily as a favor to Percy Miller (Romeo's father Master P), whom he knew from the club basketball circuit."
 Vaccaro also said, "If you're looking for the profile of an athlete who plays basketball at USC, he's not it."

 Despite this, on April 13, 2007, Miller verbally committed to the University of Southern California (USC) and signed a letter of intent on November 19.
 According to The Wall Street Journal, the decision to grant Miller a full scholarship at USC was largely driven by his relationship with friend and teammate DeMar DeRozan, an All-American forward who was rated as the number five prospect in the country on Scout.com, and his father's influence.
 The Wall Street Journal reported Coach Tim Floyd as saying, "Last April ...
 Percy Miller called while driving both players from a tournament in Fayetteville, Ark ...
 Percy Miller said 'Demar and Romeo are ready to make their decision, and would you like to have them both on scholarship?' ...
 'I said absolutely.'"
-Miller and DeRozan began playing in the 2008–2009 season.

-Miller only played for the Trojans for two seasons, 2008–09 and 2009–10.
-He only played a total of 19 minutes in 9 games, scoring 5 points and recording 3 rebounds and 1 assist.
+Miller and DeRozan began playing for USC in the 2008–09 season.
+Miller used his given first name, Percy, when playing for the Trojans.
+He only played for the Trojans for two seasons, and was released after the 2009–10 season.
+He played a total of 19 minutes in nine games, scoring five points and recording three rebounds and one assist.